gregory-volkov/ml-homework/task_2/results.md

 # Task 2: SVM and kNN

 ## Optimal configuration
+The data was splitted on train and test sets with in proportion 80:20

 | Classifier  | Configuration                                                   |
 |-------------|-----------------------------------------------------------------|
 | SVM         | {'C': 10, 'degree': 2, 'gamma': 1, 'kernel': 'rbf'}             |